-Minor capital project and capital acquisition funding will be considered on a one-time basis (i.e., applicants should not expect to receive additional minor capital project or capital acquisition funding on a frequent or regular basis).
+Minor capital project and capital acquisition funding will be considered on a one-time basis (i.e., applicants may not receive additional minor capital project or capital acquisition funding on a frequent or regular basis).
 Funding that is approved for a minor capital project or capital acquisition may only be used for the project or acquisition, as outlined in the application, and is not considered part of the organization's program funding.